-After closing down due to COVID-19 on March 12, 2020, Universal Orlando is one of the first major parks in the U.S. to reopen.
+After closing down due to COVID-19 on March 12, 2020, Universal Orlando was one of the first major theme parks in the U.S. to reopen.

-Before we delve into the details, you should know upfront that nearly all of Universal Orlando's rides and attractions are open and operating.
+Before we delve into the details, you should know upfront that nearly all of Universal Orlando's rides and attractions are open and operating (with the exception of the water park rides at Volcano Bay; more on that later).
 Maybe you’ve been longing to take a ride aboard Hagrid’s motorbike to catch a peek at the Wizarding World’s magical creatures.
 Or maybe you've been hoping to soar alongside Spider-Man.
 Those kinds of experiences take us away from the real world in the best of circumstances, but perhaps they are just what we need during this especially strange and difficult time.

 What is Open at Universal Orlando?